HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The original design goal that started this work was to truly understand the design process and implementation tradeoff for a simple pipelined CPU.
 While it is not a design goal to build a modern, competitive CPU, the CPU should nevertheless be useful and largely follow established common practices.
 For example, instructions should not be invented because they seem to be useful, but rather designed with the assembler and compilers in mind.
 Instruction set design is also CPU design.
 Register memory architectures in the 80s were typically micro-coded complex instruction machine.
 In contrast, VCPU-32 instructions will be hard coded and should be in general "pipeline friendly" and avoid data and control hazards and stalls where possible.

 The instruction set design guidelines center around the following principles.
 First, in the interest of a simple and efficient instruction decoding step, instructions are of fixed length.
 A machine word is the instruction word length.
-As a consequence, address offsets are rather short and addressing modes are required for reaching the entire address range.
+As a consequence, some address offsets are rather short and addressing modes are required for reaching the entire address range.
 Instead of a multitude of addressing modes, typically found in the CPUs of the 80s and 90s, VCPU-32 offers very few addressing modes with a simple base address - offset calculation model.
 No indirection or any addressing mode that would require to read a memory item for address calculation is part of the architecture.

 There will be few instructions in total, however, depending on the instruction several options for the instruction execution are encoded to make an instruction more versatile.
 For example, a boolean instruction will offer options to negate the result thus offering and "AND" and a "NAND" with one instruction.
 Wherever possible, useful options such as the one outlined before are added to an instruction, such that it covers a range of instructions typically found on the CPUs looked into.
 Great emphasis is placed in that such options do not overly complicated the pipeline and increase the overall data path length slightly.